WireSock Secure Connect — wiresock-client.exe

 sc start wiresock-client-serviceTo stop the service:

-sc stop wiresock-client-serviceUninstallation:
+sc stop wiresock-client-serviceUninstallation

-With the WireSock client command:
+With the client command: wiresock-client.exe uninstall

-Remember to execute these commands with Administrator privileges.
+Run these commands with Administrator privileges.

 Starting modes